Frequently asked questions about the pay subsidy reform

 -

-The pay subsidy reform is part of the Government’s employment measures aimed at providing everyone with the opportunity to work in accordance with their capacity and ability to work.
+The pay subsidy reform was part of the employment measures of Prime Minister Sanna Marin's Government that aimed at providing everyone with the opportunity to work in accordance with their capacity and ability to work.
 Employment measures form a broad, multi-sectoral package.
 Some of the measures will make a difference quickly, while others will have an impact on a longer term.

-In the Nordic labour market service model, jobseekers receive individual and intensive support for their job search at an earlier stage.
+In the Nordic employment service model, jobseekers receive individual and more intensive support in their jobseeking at an earlier stage.
 The purpose of early support and individual services is to prevent prolonged unemployment.
-Experts in TE Offices and local government pilots on employment provide advice on job search, identify jobseekers’ skills and offer support services, such as training to meet the jobseeker’s individual needs.
+Experts in TE Offices and local government pilots on employment provide advice on jobseeking, identify jobseekers’ skills and offer support services, such as training to meet the jobseeker’s individual needs.
 If necessary, jobseekers can also be referred to other services, such as health and social services.

-Read more about the Government’s employment measures (in Finnish)
+Read more about the employment measures of Prime Minister Marin's Government -

 Summary of subsidised work in different situations based on the reform’s key proposals: